akuaagyeiwaa/Eighteenpence.HTML/README.md

 <p>"You told the police your husband had bought a slave at Abetifi?"</p>
 <p>"Yes." </p>
 <p>"For how much?" </p>
-<p>"Does not the police know book?"2 she retorted.
+<p>"Does not the police know book?" she retorted.
 "If he is literate, why did he not write all what I told him at Abetifi?"
 "He wrote all what you told him at Abetifi."</p>
 <p> "All right." </p>
 <p>"Tell the Court at what price your husband bought the slay."</p>
 <p>"At the price which the police heard me say at Abetifi." </p>